gummesson/jekyll-rake-boilerplate/README.md

 `rake watch` generates the site and watches it for changes.
 If you want to generate it with a post limit, use `rake watch[1]` or whatever number of posts you want to see.

 `rake preview` launches your default browser and then generates and watches the site so you can preview it.
-Please note that you need to hit refresh in order for you to actually see it.
+Please note that you may need to hit refresh once your browser has launched.
 This task requires the ruby gem [Launchy](http://rubygems.org/gems/launchy "Launchy").
 You can install by typing `gem install launchy` or `sudo gem install launchy` in your terminal/command prompt.

 `rake deploy["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.
 It also uses the `rake build` task to generate the site before it goes through the whole git process.